openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_RNNT.md

 python3 {path_to_openvino}/mo.py --input_model rnnt_prediction.onnx --input "input.1[1 1],1[2 1 320],2[2 1 320]"
 python3 {path_to_openvino}/mo.py --input_model rnnt_joint.onnx --input "0[1 1 1024],1[1 1 320]"
 ```
-Please note that hardcoded value for sequence length = 157 was taken from the MLCommons but conversion to IR preserves
+Please note that hardcoded value for sequence length = 157 was taken from the MLCommons, but conversion to IR preserves
-network reshape-ability, this means you can change input shapes manually to any value either during conversion or
+network reshapeability; this means you can change input shapes manually to any value either during conversion or
-during inference.
+inference.